billfoxco/seeing-md/SEEING.md

 When `SEEING.md` is active, the AI should:

 - distinguish supplied facts from interpretation
-- surface assumptions that could change the direction
+- identify possible assumptions that could change the direction, grounded in the supplied evidence
+- question its use of this file rather than treating its framing as authoritative
 - ask one clear question when consequential information or meaning is missing
 - state minor assumptions briefly and continue
 - avoid slowing routine or straightforward work